nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given expense does not exist.
     * 3a1.
 Bamboo shows an error message.

       Use case resumes at step 2.

-**Use case: Edit an expense**
+####Use case U4: Edit an expense

 **Preconditions:** (Needed for v1.2.1)

-* User is logged in
+* User is logged in.

 **MSS**

-1. User requests to list expenses
+1. User requests to list expenses (U5).
-2. Bamboo shows a list of expenses
+2. Bamboo shows a list of expenses.
-3. User requests to edit an expense with the new fields given
+3. User requests to edit an expense with the new fields given.
-4. Bamboo edits the expense
+4. Bamboo edits the expense.
+5. Bamboo feedbacks to user what was changed.
-5. Bamboo shows the new balance
+6. Bamboo lists all expenses and shows the new budget balance.
+   Use case ends.

 **Extensions**